 Most governments are keen to encourage more women to work as it makes good economic sense.
 Some estimates suggest that global GDP would rise by between 5-20% if women’s participation in the workforce increased.
 McKinsey’s Global Institute research shows if gender gaps in participation, hours worked and productivity were all bridged, the world economy would be $28.4 trillion (or 26%) richer by 2025.
 The potential gains are proportionately greater in places where fewer women are already in paid employment.
 India, for instance, could be 60% richer.
 To date however gender parity in business is a long way off pretty much everywhere.
 Across the EU only one third of managers are women.
 In some countries, such as Luxembourg, it can be half that.
 Only one in 20 bosses of a Fortune 500 company is female.

 This, in part, is due to the type of career path women choose and the choices they make.
-The challenge for an ambitious corporate executive is that the key time to show your metal by working long hours and being constantly on call are in the first 15 years of working life, which is about the same period in which many women would like to start a family.
-Simple biology dictates that this needs time and so women have to make decisions between family life and careers.
-Given this and the current way that work is structured, it is hardly surprising that men find it easier forge ahead and progress professionally.
-So, although men and women may start work on relatively similar salaries, family responsibilities often take priority for women and therefore decrease their earnings relative to those of men as they age.
-In some countries the cost of child care makes going back to work financially challenging so the primary carer, generally female, either cancels or postpones their return.
-Anyone, who chooses to put their career on hold to have a family and still do the bulk of the baby minding, will find it hard to catch up.
+Although men and women may start work on relatively similar salaries, family responsibilities often take priority for women and therefore decrease their earnings relative to those of men as they age.
+In some countries the cost of childcare makes going back to work financially challenging, so the primary carer, generally female, either cancels or postpones their return.
+Anyone who chooses to put their career on hold to have a family and still do the bulk of the baby-minding, will find it hard to catch up.

 The traditional relationship between men and women is also changing.
-Marriage, for example, used to be near-universal and unequal, but in recent decades it has become a deliberate option and more equal.
-Educated women have been able to form strong relationships with similarly minded men, in which both parents earn and both do some childcare.
+Well-educated women have been able to form strong relationships with similarly minded men, in which both parents earn and both do some childcare.
 Many agree that for women to be truly equal in the work place men will need to be equal in the home and this is gradually happening.
 To encourage this, women who in the past have focused on redefining femininity might themselves have to change their perception of masculinity.
 Rather than embrace the image of male success as a high-flying, high-earning superhero they should consider a man who can care for children and be content to earn less than his partner.

-Gender equality is still a frequent topic of conversation at high profile events in high-profile places such as Davos or Brussels or at the UN; often these conversations even include men.
-Politicians and executives will continue to debate how future skill requirements will affect change, ask whether women should take more leadership roles in science and technology and determine what can be done to end gender biases.
-Every conversation will raise awareness and sometimes the debate, and therefore the opportunities for women will progress; inch by inch.
+Politicians and executives will continue to ask whether women should take more leadership roles and debate what can be done to end gender biases.
+Every conversation will raise awareness and occasionally the opportunities for women will progress; inch by inch.